 1 chicken carcass- backs, necks and wings make the best broth

-1 Yellow onions, peeled and quartered
+1 Yellow onion, peeled and quartered

 4 large carrots, peeled and cut in half